Gibson is one of Hamilton’s greatest under-rated, under-valued neighbourhoods.

 Recreation and community centres

 The newer Cathy Wever School is the community hub.
 It’s an amazing community centre that offers numerous opportunities and is a testament to the strength of the community.
 Wednesday was the first day of their unique summer literacy camp.
-300 children filed into the school for an education day camp sponsored by the Rotary Club.
+Again, 300 hundred child attended the literacy day camps sponsored by the Rotary Club.

 The old Sanford Avenue School is scheduled for demolition and to be replaced by much-needed green space – space lost when Wever School was built.